line-em/devops-23-24-JPE-1231866/CA3/Part2/README.md

 ./gradlew bootRun
 ```

-That way, the VM initializes as it should, and the web client is up and running.
+## Running the VM

+Now that we have everything set up, we can run the VM.

+You can initialize the VM by running `vagrant up`, and then ssh into it by
+running `vagrant ssh`.

-You can open your browser and verify both the db (http://192.168.56.11:8082/), as the web
+Now, open your browser and verify both the db (http://192.168.56.11:8082/), as the web
 instance (http://192.168.56.10:8080/)

 Here are screenshots of my results: